An autoencoder for heterotic orbifolds with arbitrary geometry: Two orbifold geometries in the eyes of the heterotic orbiencoder

 As anticipated, our autoencoder, based on the configuration of table~\ref{tab:vanilla} and amended by the improved parameters of table~\ref{tab:finalconfig}, can adopt any number of orbifold geometries.
 For each set of geometries chosen, it must be trained as we discuss here.
-The goal of this section is to demonstrate the power of our autoencoder, while improving over previous results and gaining some physical insight from the compressed form of the parameter space provided by the autoencoder to represent the information of heterotic orbifolds.
+The goal of this section is to demonstrate the power of our \texttt{heterotic orbiencoder}, while improving over previous results and gaining some physical insight from the compressed form of the parameter space provided by the autoencoder to represent the information of heterotic orbifolds.

-Our autoencoder is accessible and can be easily executed for any set of orbifold models.
-The complete \texttt{python} code for training a general autoencoder for an arbitrary set of orbifold geometries is made public at~\cite{AutoencoderST}.\footnote{Please, send any inquiries preferably to Enrique Escalante-Notario.}
+Our \texttt{heterotic orbiencoder} is accessible and can be easily executed for any set of orbifold models.
+The complete \texttt{Python} code for training the \texttt{heterotic orbiencoder} for an arbitrary set of orbifold geometries is made public at~\cite{AutoencoderST}.